joeytwiddle/markdown2presentation/animation_options_in_html5.md

 The goal:

-- Move a ball in a parabola (the curve that gravity causes)
+- Move a ball in a parabola (the curve caused by gravity)

 ## Use rotation to move the ball in an arc?